Mycobacterium Chimaera Infection Lawsuits Reviewed for Open Heart Surgery Patients

 M. Chimaera Infection Risk Following Heart Surgery

-While it appears the manufacturer of the 3T Heater-Cooler System knew or should have known about the risk of problems following heart surgery, information is just now being discovered by many doctors and patients.
+While it appears the manufacturer of certain Heater-Cooler System knew or should have known about the risk of problems following heart surgery, information is just now being discovered by many doctors and patients.

 In June 2013, a case report published in the Journal of Clinical Microbiology detailed instances where two heart surgery patients who had procedures years apart from each other each developed bloodstream infections caused by Mycobacterium chimaera.
 Researchers concluded that M. Chimaera infections should be considered during differential diagnosis of patients with biomechanical or mechanical heart valves who present with symptoms similar to endocarditis or septicemia.
 However, a clear connection to the heater-cooler systems used during these heart procedures was not made at that time.